 My current basic prices (ALWAYS SUBJECT TO CHANGE):

-$2500 for show quality/breeding potential pups (these pups may be sold as pet quality/companion dogs occasionally, but if they are not going to be shown they must not be bred and must be neutered at the appropriate age)
+$3000 for show quality/breeding potential pups (these pups may be sold as pet quality/companion dogs occasionally, at this show quality price, but if they are not going to be shown they must not be bred and must be neutered at the appropriate age)

 Remember the initial cost can be a drop in the bucket compared to the ongoing expense of dog ownership, especially if unexpected vet bills arise.
 Please be confident that you can afford dog ownership for at least the next 12 or so years when you consider purchasing a puppy.

 I strongly suggest adding your email to our mailing list on the home page of this site so that you will be notified when a new litter of pups is due.
 You can always unsubscribe later very easily if you wish.

 READ THIS FIRST!
 WRITTEN BY Carole Bradley-Kennedy Carole has been involved in Ridgeback Rescue for over 25 years and has probably seen it all.

 PART 1: So you (think you) want a ridgeback?

 Some (not so) random musings about things to think about BEFORE you get a puppy ....
 I will do part two, including things to consider when selecting a breeder at a later date.